Borden and Scurry District Court and County Court Plan

 Fee and Expense Payment Process

 A. Court appointed counsel shall be compensated for all reasonable and appropriate services rendered in representing the accused.
-Compensation shall be reasonable for time and effort expended and will be in accordance with a fee schedule adopted and approved by a majority of the judges hearing criminal cases in the county.
+Compensation shall be reasonable for time and effort expended and will be in accordance with a fee schedule adopted and approved by the judges of the county courts and district courts hearing criminal cases in the county.
+Tex.
+Code of Crim.
+Proc.
+Art.
+26.05(a) & (b).

 B. Payment Process: No payment of attorney’s fees will be made other than in accordance with the rules set forth below.